Klingebeil/homepage/_posts/2022-01-13-hype-as-a-scale.md

 So far, I‘ve decided to separate hype into five different levels.
 The first draft of this scale [went unexpectedly viral on *Twitter*](https://twitter.com/Klingebeil/status/1481183190584807424).
 (Including, of course, every imaginable typo still in it.)

 Think of this scale as form of Richter scale to get a feel of how bad the hype is.
-A new technology doesn’t have to move through every single level but it most likely will at least reach level 3.
+A new technology doesn‘t have to move through every single level but it most likely will at least reach level 3.

 {% include img-full.html id="downloads/hype-as-a-scale.jpg" %}